Athena SWAN silver award logo

 • Establishing and reviewing processes for monitoring, training and reporting

-• Retrospective reviews of research projects carried out in the facility, the effects on the animals should be taken into account
+• Retrospective reviews of research projects carried out in the University where the effects on the animals is taken into account

-• Reviews of the progress and outcomes of ongoing projects and whether there are further opportunities to implement the 3R’s
+• Reviews on the progress and outcomes of ongoing projects and whether there are further opportunities to implement the 3R’s

-You can find below the minutes from our last 6 meetings.
-Older minutes may be available upon request.
+You can find the minutes from our last 6 meetings below.
+Minutes from meeting prior to this may be available upon request.

 Named persons